Appdynamics/hadoop-monitoring-extension/README.md

 AppDynamics Apache Hadoop Monitoring Extension
 ==============================================

+This extension works only with the Java agent.

 Use Case
 -----------
 The Hadoop monitoring extension captures metrics from Hadoop Resource Manager and/or Apache Ambari and displays them in AppDynamics Metric Browser.